 Billing UI compliant with LP.

-Expansion of AI learning functionality (stock articles can now be used as sources).
+Expansion of AI learning features (stock articles can now be used as a source).

-Improved reliability of persona management (guaranteed data consistency during deletion).
+Improved reliability of persona management (guaranteed data integrity during deletion).

-Stripe Webhook flow is nearly complete (only signature issue remains).
+Stripe Webhook flow is nearly complete (only the signature issue remains).

 Next Milestones

-Stripe Production Real Payment Test (Tier Switching Confirmation).
+Stripe Production Real Payment Test (Verify Tier Switching)

 Towards Launch

-Remaining blockers are 3 (Stripe payment test, new registration flow, wallet flow).
+Remaining blockers: 3 items (Stripe payment test, new registration flow, wallet flow).
 Feature implementation is complete.
-Now it's just a cycle of testing → bug fixing to launch.
+Now it’s time to cycle through testing → bug fixing for launch.

 Technical Topic: The pros and cons of the “using AI agents to verify AI agents” pattern.
 The gap between formal correctness and practical correctness.
 Schema existence ≠ actual usage.

-Story: Verification Agent: "Process this table too." → Obedient implementation → Human: "That's a ghost." → Grep → It was indeed a ghost.
-The importance of inserting human checkpoints into AI chained reasoning.
+Story: Verification Agent: “Process this table too!” → Naive implementation → Human: “That’s a ghost!” → Grep → It really was a ghost.
+The importance of human checkpoints in AI chained inference.

-Stripe Real Experience: A night of battling webhook signatures, API key modes, and DB constraints breaking simultaneously.
-A real-world example of pitfalls for solo developers connecting to Stripe production.
+Stripe Real Case: A tale of struggle on a night when signature, API key mode, and DB constraints were simultaneously broken with Stripe webhooks.
+A real-world example of traps a solo developer might step into when connecting to Stripe production.

 Tomorrow’s Adventure Preview

-Stripe Production Payment Test — Actually charging a card to confirm tier switching works.
+Stripe Production Payment Test — Actually charge a card to confirm tier switching works.

-Full New Registration Flow — Onboarding from a completely blank slate.
+Full New Registration Flow — Onboarding from a completely blank state.

-Deployment Verification — Ensuring the latest deployments of `generation-service` and `inspire-frontend` are normal.
+Deployment Confirmation — Verify that the latest deployments of `generation-service` and `inspire-frontend` are normal.

-S48-51 completed.
-We battled webhooks, laid ghosts to rest, and sealed loopholes.
-Launch is imminent — only testing remains.
+S48-51 complete.
+Wrestled with webhooks, laid ghosts to rest, and sealed loopholes.
+Launch is imminent — all that’s left is to pass the tests.